yolandalalala/DeepGD/README.md

-# DeepGD Demo Code
+# DeepGD: A Deep Learning Framework for Graph Drawing Using GNN
-This piece of code contains a simple demonstration of DeepGD.
+This repo contains a simple demonstration for the IEEE CG&A21 paper entitled "[DeepGD: A Deep Learning Framework for Graph Drawing Using GNN](https://arxiv.org/abs/2106.15347)".
 It includes:

 * a dataloader for Rome Graphs dataset,
 * a basic implementation of DeepGD model,
-* and demo notebook that shows how to train DeepGD models from scratch with minimal amount of codes.
+* and a demo notebook that shows how to train DeepGD models from scratch with minimal amount of codes.

 ## Environment
 This code has been tested on python3.9 + cuda11.3 + pytorch1.9 + pyg2.0.
 Anaconda is suggested for managing dependencies, as installing pyg with pip can be tricky.